 First class users have full privileges to access my changes to open source projects and other services provided via these domains.

-The type user of the scheduled classes, primarily individuals that need to have access per various open source licenses to sources as received by me.
+The type user of the scheduled classes: individuals that need to have access per various open source licenses to sources as received by me.
 Additionally professional courtesies, those requiring financial assistance to get some further service, and other incidental users are scheduled for reduced or waived capitation.

 Non human agents are 3rd class users.

 First and Second class are expected to be relatively populous, Equity and Working class not .
 No distinction is made at this time between 3rd class users, other than privilege levels which the internal software here or a human / group user has to operate on and whether the user is likely not human, or ip-anonymous/ip-identified using the system as a foreign .agent from outside the domains perimeter.